We’re one big family.

 Her compassion for dogs and cats with cancer brought her to Cancer Veterinary Centers as a Medical Oncology Nurse where she administers chemotherapy, CT, radiographs and all other duties of a Veterinary Oncology Nurse.

 In her personal time, Liz enjoys spending time with her 6-year old son, taking him to the beach and to parks.
-She very much enjoys outdoor activities like camping, hiking, fishing, and trail walking.
-In between all of that, she is training her new Australian Shepherd puppy to be an ASD Service Dog.
+She very much enjoys outdoor activities like camping, hiking, fishing and trail walking.
+In between all of that, she is training her Australian Shepherd to be an ASD Service Dog.